Competitive refactoring definition

 549/5000The most important balance that refactoring can make is the P / PC balance.
 LItera “P” from English symbolizes the word production.
 Production is the amount of money that we earn TODAY by providing customers with business value.
 “PC” (production capability) symbolizes the production capability, ie whether we will still be able to deliver business value TOMORROW.
 And tomorrow new requirements or changes to the existing functionality might arrive.
 It may be necessary to correct errors found in running software.

-Let’s have a closer look at what happens if the balance is not kept.
+Let’s take a closer look at what happens when the above balance is not kept.

 What will happen when only business quality matters?

 This is the most common case, usually derived from the company’s value, that “the customer is the most important”.
 Unfortunately, it is very often associated with the creation of programming as soon as possible, with “excessive deadlines”, and therefore with low quality.
 This approach allows you to earn money temporarily, but technical debt always grows inexorably.
 Sooner or later (and usually much earlier than we expect) it will be very difficult to add new functionalities and change existing ones.
 It will become impossible to quickly correct the errors found in the software.

 Due to the rush, the complexity of the solutions will become more and more, so over time developers will start looking for a new job.
 Those hired in their place will work for a while (probably for more money) but when they figure out what the software development process looks like and they lose hope.
 After a while, they will find that their nerves are bad.
 Ultimately, competing quality-conscious companies will be faster and more effective in the long term in delivering a competitive product.

 By writing this blog, I want to be honest with the other party.
 What happens when quality counts “too much”?
 We can end up with a product of very high technical quality, written in accordance with all standards such as SOLID, DRY, TDD, KISS, BDD, TDD … (the list is probably long) but with little business value that will not allow the company to earn money and thus survive .